zandero/utils.junit/README.md

 ### Make sure final classes are well defined

-- checks that class final
+- checks class is final
-- checks that it has only one private constructor
+- checks class has only one private constructor
-- checks all methods should are static
+- checks methods are static

 ```java